 I wrote a long post last weekend about deciding to stay home for Thanksgiving, and how to talk to your family about hard decisions.
 The decisions we’re making right now are impossible and exhausting.

 In the Wise Women’s Council (a group of 30 women I mastermind with for the year), we’re talking all about boundaries, about how to make decisions about childcare and Thanksgiving and Grandma, and about the impossible decisions we are in.

 One of the things that comes up time and again is how hard it is to clearly tell other people what you need and want from them, and what affects their behavior has on you.
 No one is at their best right now, so making hard decisions + exhaustion is a recipe for fighting and misunderstanding.

-Here’s the TL/DR: tell people as clearly as you can what you need, and then don’t forget to tell them that you love them.
+Tell people as clearly as you can what you need, and then don’t forget to tell them that you love them.

 Don’t forget to tell people you love them, you miss them, and you care about them.
 We sometimes forget this step of communication, so other people hear us say “We’re not coming for Thanksgiving,” and what they think we said is, “You’re not important,” and “We don’t want to be with you.”

 It’s worth going above and beyond right now to tell people how much you love them and how much this all sucks.
 Everyone is hurting, somehow, and we are carrying this collective pain, unclear what to do with it.

 Going to Thanksgiving won’t solve the pain.

 We don’t get an escape card from sadness.
 That’s the thing that’s so hard about right now: no matter what you choose, grief comes with it.